BranchMetrics/unity-branch-deep-linking-attribution/README.md

 **imageUrl**: This is the image URL for the content and will automatically be used for the OG tags.
 It will insert $og_image_url into the data dictionary of any link created.

 **metadata**: These are any extra parameters you'd like to associate with the Branch Universal Object.
 These will be made available to you after the user clicks the link and opens up the app.
 To add more keys/values, just use the method `addMetadataKey`.

-**type**: This is a label for the type of content present.
-Apple recommends that you use uniform type identifier as [described here](https://developer.apple.com/library/prerelease/ios/documentation/MobileCoreServices/Reference/UTTypeRef/index.html).
-Currently, this is only used for Spotlight indexing but will be used by Branch in the future.

 **contentIndexMode**: Can be set to the ENUM of either `ContentIndexModePublic` or `ContentIndexModePrivate`.
 Public indicates that you'd like this content to be discovered by other apps.
 Currently, this is only used for Spotlight indexing but will be used by Branch in the future.